brown-cs-224/Eigen-Tutorial/README.md

 After reading this tutorial, the reader should be able to

-1. Install Eigen on computers running Linux, Mac OS, and Windows.
-2. Create and initialize matrices and vectors of any size with Eigen in C++.
+1. Create and initialize matrices and vectors of any size with Eigen in C++.
-3. Use Eigen for basic algebraic operations on matrices and vectors.
+2. Use Eigen for basic algebraic operations on matrices and vectors.
 The reader should be able to perform addition, multiplication, scalar multiplication, and matrix inversion and transposition.
-4. Use Eigen’s built-in functions to create 4x4 transformation matrices.
+3. Use Eigen’s built-in functions to create 4x4 transformation matrices.

 ## Installing Eigen

 In this course, we will include Eigen separately in each project to make sure there are no versioning conflicts.
 While you could install Eigen globally on your machine, this could present challenges if you have multiple projects that rely on different versions of Eigen.

 We've added Eigen as a git submodule to all project repositories, so you can download it by running

 ```
 git submodule update --init --recursive
 ```

 Try it now on this repository and verify that the `Eigen` directory is not empty.

 ### Good day, Universe!